zwazoe/router-post/README.md

   I will tell you about about routerPost.findPostOne later.
 Hold on a sec.

-  5. Let say you want to add an item with array.
+  - Let say you want to add an item with array.
   The old way, you may have to do something like so:
  ````
-  // Skills - Spilt into array

 	if (typeof req.body.category !== 'undefined') {
 		placeFields.category = req.body.category.split(',');
 	}